-Elevated REE and Ti values in the beach concentrates are the result of natural concentration.
+Elevated REE and Ti values in beach strandline concentrates are the result of natural concentration.
 The REE and Ti values in an un-concentrated, more representative sample of the beach are lower than (or 65% of) the average of 154 till samples in the nearby Horton area.
 There is therefore little justification for doing further work on the recovery of REE and Ti from the beach sediment.
-However, examination of the beach concentrates for the presence of REE minerals by Dr Malcolm McCallum led to the discovery of a micro diamond and subsequently a macro diamond by SRC in a relatively small sample weighing 1.8 kg taken proximal to the main Seahorse target.
-A brief helicopter visit to Seahorse Lake at the end of September enabled a number of samples to be collected under extremely difficult conditions before weather ended the field season.
+However, examination of the beach strandline concentrates for the presence of REE minerals by Dr

+Malcolm McCallum led to the discovery of a micro diamond and subsequently a macro diamond by SRC in a relatively small sample weighing 1.8 kg taken proximal to the main Seahorse target.
+A brief helicopter visit to Seahorse Lake at the end of September 2023 enabled a number of samples to be collected under extremely difficult conditions before weather ended the field season.
 Samples were not as concentrated and were finer grained than the previous one containing two diamonds.
-SRC has recovered 18 microdiamonds from caustic fusion analysis of a 323.35 kg sample.
+SRC recovered 18 microdiamonds from caustic fusion analysis of a 323.35 kg sample.
+A minibulk 400 kg sample collected in 2024 of >1mm well-sorted concentrate from below the strandline concentrates was submitted to SRC for caustic fusion analysis but contained no macro-diamonds.

-The 15 diamonds found about 200 km to the west of Seahorse Lake were carried with KIMs by stream and marine currents via sediments at the base of the Cretaceous basin from the direction of the Seahorse area and the 3 diamonds found about 100 km to the NNE of Seahorse Lake were carried from the same area by glaciers.
+The 15 diamonds found by Diamondex about 200 km to the west of Seahorse Lake were carried with KIMs by stream and marine currents via sediments at the base of the Cretaceous basin from the direction of the Seahorse area and the 3 diamonds found by Darnley Bay about 100 km to the NNE of Seahorse Lake were carried from the same area by glaciers.
 Finding 20 diamonds in the Seahorse area within a kilometer of the main Seahorse target gives credence to the evidence of the Seahorse area being the source of the 18 diamonds.